darshanmakwana412/ppc_p9a/README.md

 Total we can achieve a max flops of 1894.4 GFLOP/s

+Doing a similar analysis for double precision the number of doubles we can fit in avx256 would be effectively halved and we can fidn the theoretical maximum flops for doubles to be around 947.2 GFLOP/s

 \[1] - [13th Gen Intel (R) Core(TM) i7-13700K](https://www.intel.com/content/www/us/en/products/sku/230500/intel-core-i713700k-processor-30m-cache-up-to-5-40-ghz/specifications.html)

 \[2] - [Default clock freq of i7-13700K](https://www.techpowerup.com/cpu-specs/core-i7-13700k.c2850)